How Do Architects Get Clients? [2026 Industry Metrics Report]

-Our research team analyzed industry surveys and marketing data from 2024 to 2025 , combined with AIA firm reports and marketing benchmarks, to measure how U.S. architecture firms acquire new clients across different channels.
+Our research team analyzed industry surveys and marketing performance data from 2024 through the end of 2025, combined with AIA firm reports, proposal benchmarks, and digital marketing datasets, to measure how U.S. architecture firms acquire new clients across different channels heading into 2026.

-We calculated % share of new clients as leads converted to projects from each channel ÷ total new clients, then compared cost efficiency and conversion rates.
-To ensure accuracy, results are weighted across firm sizes and project types.
-Larger firms with institutional work carry proportionally more influence in competitive pursuit percentages, while smaller residential practices weight referral channels more heavily.
-This approach provides both industry-wide insights and segment context, showing where relationship-building, digital presence, or formal procurement processes drive client acquisition most effectively.
+We calculated percentage share of new clients as leads converted into signed projects from each channel divided by total new clients, then evaluated cost efficiency, conversion rates, and long-term client value.
+To ensure accuracy, results are weighted by firm size, project typology, and procurement complexity.
+Larger firms with institutional and public-sector work carry proportionally more influence in competitive pursuit percentages, while smaller residential and boutique practices weight referral and organic channels more heavily.
+This methodology provides both macro industry insight and firm-size context, highlighting where relationships, digital visibility, or formal procurement drive client acquisition most effectively.

-The table below highlights the percentage of new clients acquired through each major channel across U.S. architecture practices.
-Alongside the numbers, we've added explanations to show why certain channels dominate or underperform, so readers can see both the raw metrics and the underlying business drivers.
+The table below highlights the estimated percentage of new clients acquired through each major channel, updated to reflect late-2025 behavior and early-2026 trends.
+Alongside the metrics, we explain why certain channels continue to dominate while others underperform, connecting numbers to real business drivers.

 New Client Acquisition Channels 2025